filatow/javascript-interview-questions/README.md

 #### JS Questions:

 * Explain event delegation
+* What's the difference between .call and .apply?
+* Explain Function.prototype.bind.
+* Why is it, in general, a good idea to leave the global scope of a website as-is and never touch it?
+* What is the extent of your experience with Promises and/or their polyfills?
+* What are the pros and cons of using Promises instead of callbacks?
 * What is event loop?
 What is the difference between call stack and task queue?

 #### Network Questions: